The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-trying to persuade you towards 1 or it's a completely neutral like pros and cons of each
+"Are they trying to persuade you toward one, or is it a *completely neutral* pros-and-cons discussion of each?"

 Sam Parr